 It is also important to keep your iron levels in check, due to the inevitable blood loss that happens with miscarriage.
-Your doctor may recommend eating iron rich foods or taking iron supplements to build up your stores, especially if you are tired and weak.
+Your doctor may recommend eating iron-rich foods or taking iron supplements to build up your stores, especially if you are tired and weak.
 It is always best to follow their advice.
-Along with keeping yourself well nourished, your physical strength will recover in time.
+By keeping yourself well nourished, your physical strength will recover in time.

 Improve Your Wellbeing